TensileFuzz/bda/README.md

 ### 181.mcf Demo

-In following demo, we sample `181.mcf` for 300 times.
-At last, we get *2 Missing Dependence* and *143 More Dependence*, compared with *2053 Refer Dependence*.
+In the following demo, we sampled `181.mcf` for 300 times.
+At last, we got *2 Missing Dependence* and *143 More Dependence*, compared with *2053 Refer Dependence*.

 [![asciicast](https://asciinema.org/a/239630.svg)](https://asciinema.org/a/239630)